-Every emergency shelter program should participate in the local community's coordinated assessment system, including the Balance of State prioritization of individuals for housing.
-In the Balance of State, each community utilizes the Prevention and Diversion screening tool and the Individual and Family VI-SPDAT Prescreen Tools to set priorities and housing triage methods, while housing programs use the Case Management Tool for more developed housing placement purposes and for intensive case management over time.
+Every emergency shelter program within the NC Balance of State should participate in the local community's coordinated entry system.
+In the NC Balance of State CoC, each community utilizes the Prevention and Diversion screening tool and Homeless Assessment and Referral Tool (HART) to set priorities and housing triage methods, while housing programs use the Case Management Tool for more developed housing placement purposes and for intensive case management over time.
 The Prevention and Diversion screening tool prioritizes shelter beds for people who have no other safe housing option and should be administered to every household who presents needing shelter prior to being admitted into a shelter program.
-Communities use the VI-SPDAT to prioritize individuals and families experiencing literal homelessness based on an acuity score that indicates the type of housing intervention best suited to their ongoing needs.
+Communities use HART to prioritize individuals and families experiencing literal homelessness based on an acuity score that indicates the type of housing intervention best suited to their ongoing needs.

-Acuity: When using the VI-SPDAT prescreens, acuity means the presence of a presenting issue based on the prescreening score.
+Acuity: When using HART, acuity means the presence of a presenting issue based on the prescreening score.
 Acuity on the prescreening tool is expressed as a number with the higher score representing more complex, co-occurring issues likely to impact overall stability in permanent housing.
 When using the Case Management Tool, acuity refers to the severity of the presenting issue and the ongoing goals in addressing these issues.

-Case Management Tool: A standardized tool for case management to track outcomes in the coordinated assessment process.
+Case Management Tool: A standardized tool for case management to track outcomes in the coordinated entry process.
 Housing programs administer this tool at program entry, housing entry, and every six months thereafter until program discharge.
 Upon discharge from the program, housing case managers administer the tool one final time 12 months later, when possible, to ensure the household continues to make progress.